 In the summer, award-winning video and installation artist "Neïl Beloufa" (August 23 - October 28, 2018) will realize a unique project by transforming the Schirn into a stage.
 He will create sculptural stages in various spaces outside the classic exhibition areas of the Schirn in which he presents his most recent cinematic works.

 With the exhibition "King of the Animals.
 Wilhelm Kuhnert and the Image of Africa" (October 25, 2018 – January 27, 2019), the Schirn is presenting the first comprehensive retrospective on the life and work of Wilhelm Kuhnert (1865-1926).
 The artist shaped the concept of Africa in both Europe and the United States more than any other artist of his time.
-In the late nineteenth and early twentieth centuries, he was one of the first European artists to travel through the German colonies of North and East Africa, which were still largely unexplored at the time.
+In the late nineteenth and early twentieth centuries, he was one of the first European artists to travel through the German colonies of East Africa, which were still largely unexplored at the time.
 During these journeys, his sketches of the animal and plant world were often created under difficult conditions; they later served as a basis for the monumental paintings he produced in his Berlin studio after his return.
 The works were exhibited and sold internationally with enormous success.
 In the exhibition curated by the director of the Schirn, Philipp Demandt, Kuhnert’s work is not only seen as a mirror of the history of art and natural science, but also against the background of the history of colonialism.

 At the same time, the Schirn is dedicating an extensive thematic exhibition to the recurring fascination of "Wilderness" (November 1, 2018 – February 3, 2019).
 With important works from 1900 to the present by some 30 artists, it does not only shed light on the phenomenon of the wilderness in terms of iconography but also shows it as a principle and motor of artistic creative work.
 Artists have repeatedly been drawn to that which is wild, untamed, uncultivated since the beginning of the aesthetic modern age.
 The search for the last open places, the expedition as an artistic medium, and posthuman visions of a world devoid of people characterize the works of many contemporary artists alongside the renegotiation of the relationship between individual and beast.